...

 The Game Room is a great bar and restaurant to hang out at during your Chicago family vacation

 Inside the Chicago Athletic Association Hotel, and just a stone’s throw from Millennial Park, you’ll find The Game Room.
-When we were done at the park and ready for some food and drinks, this was the perfect spot for us to hit up.
+When we were done at the park and ready for some food and drinks, this was the perfect spot for us to go.

 We ordered some appetizers and burgers, a round of shirley temples for the kids, and a bucket of High Noons for us.
 The kids particularly loved the giant soft pretzel appetizer, while my favorite was the loaded tots.
 Prices weren’t crazy expensive either, especially for this place being inside of a hotel.